sst/guide/_chapters/create-the-signup-form.md

 import Signup from "./containers/Signup";
 ```

 Now if we switch to our browser and navigate to the signup page we should see our newly created form.
-Try filling it in and ensure that it shows the confirmation code form as well.
+Our form doesn't do anything when we enter in our info but you can still try to fill in an email address, password, and the confirmation code.
+It'll give you an idea of how the form will behave once we connect it to Cognito.

 ![Signup page added screenshot](/assets/signup-page-added.png)